 The young Orde-Lees was given an education at Marlborough College, The Royal Naval School (Gosport) and later at Sandhurst Military Academy, he gained a commission in the Royal Marines becoming a Lieutenant Colonel.
 He was posted to China at the time of the infamous "Boxer Rebellion".

 In 1910 Orde-Lees applied to join Scott's Terra Nova expedition, but was turned down.

-he served in the Balloon Service and saw action on the Western front.
-With
+expedition, he served in the Balloon Service and saw action on the

 He taught English at the Peers School of Japan and for nearly 20 years also read the English news on Japanese Radio right up until 1941 when Japan joined World War II at which point he and his family were reluctantly evacuated to New Zealand.
 The family had become quite wealthy living in a sumptuous Tokyo house by this time with two servants, all of which had to be left behind.

 Upon arrival in New Zealand, the family settled in Wellington and Orde-Lees accepted the rather lowly position of Office Assistant with the New Zealand Correspondence School, in effect nothing more than an office boy.
 Suggestions were made that he was actually employed as a spy by the British Government, in all events, he became well known around Wellington.
 He wrote a regular travel column for children in The Southern Cross Newspaper.
 Shortly before his death in 1958 he was involved in the organisation of the 1955/58 Commonwealth Trans-Antarctic Expedition.